stephenlanim/portfolio/Design_Notes.md

 I initially began learning user interface design, HTML, CSS, and Twitter Bootstrap as part of my master of science program in instructional technology, with an emphasis in eLearning development.
 But after completing some front-end web development projects, I was hooked.

 Deciding to go all the way with web development was one of the best decisions I've ever made.
 I wish I'd discovered my passion and talent for web development ages ago.

+About Me Links: These may eventually have tooltips that explains the user task (what the user will do) associated with clicking that link.
+For example, the LinkedIn link could say "View my complete professional  and educational background and my professional connections."